bentoml/BentoML/docs/source/tutorial.rst

    trained model files to BentoML.
 Learn more about it from :doc:`concepts/model`.

-Saved models can be managed via the :code:`bentoml models` CLI command or Python API, learn about it here: :ref:`concepts/model:Managing Models`.
+Saved models can be managed via the ``bentoml models`` CLI command or Python API, learn about it here: :ref:`concepts/model:Managing Models`.